apiflask/apiflask/docs/usage.md

     return ''
 ```

 `EmptySchema` represents an empty schema.
-For 204 response, it represents a empty
+For 204 response, it represents an empty
-reponse body.
+response body.

 From version 0.4.0, you can use an empty dict as a shortcut: